--flag, non-interactive examples, provider-specific

 Gateway

-- Prompts for port, bind, auth mode, and tailscale exposure.
+- Prompts for port, bind, auth mode, and Tailscale exposure.

 - Recommended: keep token auth enabled even for loopback so local WS clients must authenticate.